GabrielCodreanu/Project/frontend/README.md

 ## Files

+The app demonstrates several features:

+- A "Say Hello" button that calls `/api/hello` and shows the response
+- Fetching `/api/recommendations` to display sample course suggestions
-- `index.html` - Entry point that loads React and renders the application.
+- A form that posts to `/api/grade` and shows the returned score
-- `style.css` - Basic black and gold theme used across the pages.
+- A simple chatbot interface using `/api/chat`
 - `src/app.js` - Main React component.

 Clicking the "Say Hello" button makes a request to the backend's `/api/hello` endpoint and displays the returned message.